CMSC 178DA | Week 11 · Session 1

 Part II — Text Representation

-Bag of Words
+Bag of Words in Practice

 The simplest text representation: count how many times each word appears.